 - STEP ONE: Choose one product at a time to swap.
 Instead of feeling overwhelmed by all the products you want to swap, focus on JUST ONE a month or as products run out.
 You may even find that you don’t need as many cleaning products, so focus on your cleaning needs and find products that are multi-purpose.
 You’ll probably find that as you go non-toxic, you also simplify your cleaning routine.
-Download my free swap guide to get started with 3 essential cleaning swaps.
+Join my free 5-Day Natural Cleaning Challenge to get started with 3 essential cleaning swaps.

 - STEP TWO: Learn how to make your own cleaners.
 You don’t have to make everything.
 (I don’t!)
 Instead, learn the basics of how to make an all-purpose cleaner, a glass cleaner, and a homemade scrub.
 These 3 products will meet a wide range of cleaning needs.
 Even if you don’t make these cleaners regularly, there’s POWER in knowing HOW to make your own products.
 DIY Natural Cleaning covers how to make the basics and so much more.

 - STEP THREE: Build a list of trust-worthy companies.
 There aren’t a ton of options on the market when it comes to trustworthy cleaning companies.
 Kind of sad, right?
 But this is slowly changing.
 There are more options today than there were when I started this journey.
 Knowing which companies are transparent and using proven-to-be-safe ingredients is helpful when navigating the tricky world of cleaning products.
 Below, I’ll share my favorite cleaning brands.